ansible-collections/dellemc.enterprise_sonic/README.md

 Sample use case playbooks
 -------------------------
-The playbooks directory includes this sample playbook that show end-to-end use cases.
+The playbooks directory includes this sample playbook that shows end-to-end use cases.

 Name | Description
 --- | ---